 We tried to shed light on the backend developing.
 It is one of the widest directions in the nowadays programming, so one has to understand all the primary directions and aspects related to it.
 We hope our article will help you to make the right choice while choosing or seeking backend developers.
 If you still have some question - do not hesitate to ask our managers.

-Orange Sputnik is always ready to suggest the best software developers for your business.
-The vast talent pool of programmers in Ukraine and our 8+ years experience guarantee finding the best fit precisely for your needs.
+Orange Sputnik is always open to suggest the best Dedicated Software Developers for your business.
+The vast talent pool of Remote Developers and our 10+ years experience ensure the best match precisely for your needs.

-Today Orange Sputnik operates offices in Kyiv, Dnipro, Prague, Sofia and Saint-Petersburg.
+Today Orange Sputnik operates offices in Sofia and Utrecht.